-Ask a child to draw a garden, and he'll draw some flowers.
+For many, flowers are the definition of a garden.
+Ask a child to draw a garden, and they'll draw some flowers.
 Give a gardener no more space than a front stoop, and what will appear there is a flowerpot.
-For many, flowers are the definition of a garden.

 No matter what your level of experience, you can have blooming beauty in your life.
 But for your flowers to do best, it helps to understand a few basics about how flowers work and what they need.

 How to Start a Flow Garden

 A quick guide for flower gardening for beginners.
 Learn how to create a beautiful flower garden for annual flowers and perennial flowers.

 Sun is essential.
 Building a flower takes a lot of energy, and all a plant's energy comes from the sun.
 So most flowering plants need a full-sun site -- where sunlight falls 6 to 8 hours a day all through the growing season.
 Try Burpee's Sunlight Calculator to test the amount of sun your garden receives.